-Utilizing mutual funds and exchange traded funds is a good place to start.
-These products can help you create a balanced and diversified portfolio so you don’t have to spend your days poring over the stock market.
-In this article, we’ll look at some examples of mutual funds, how to find some of the best performing mutual funds, and cover how to buy mutual funds online.
+A mutual fund can help you create a balanced and diversified portfolio so you don’t have to spend your days poring over the stock market.
+Thus, it helps if investors know what mutual funds are and know how to buy mutual funds online.

-Mutual funds are funds that are made up of a pool of money from many different investors.
+Mutual funds are a type of investment vehicle made up of a pool of money from many different investors.
 The money in the fund is then used to buy various assets, such as stocks, bonds, and other securities.
 When you buy a share of a mutual fund, you’re buying a fraction of all the securities in the fund.
-The benefit of this is diversification.
+By doing this, you benefit from diversification.

-For most beginning investors looking to put a few hundred or a few thousand into an investment portfolio, it would be difficult, expensive, and time consuming to buy enough individual stocks and bonds to create a balanced portfolio.
+For most beginning investors looking to put money into an investment portfolio, it would be difficult, expensive, and time-consuming to buy enough individual stocks and bonds to create a balanced portfolio.

 Buying shares of a fund, on the other hand, gives you access to more diversity.
-So, if one of the stocks in your mutual fund tanks, that loss will be balanced out by other securities that are continuing to perform well.
-If, on the other hand, you only had your savings invested in the stocks of two or three companies, and one of those companies goes bankrupt, you’ll take a much bigger loss.
+So, if one of the assets in your mutual fund tanks, that loss could be balanced out by other securities that may be still performing well.
+On the other hand, if you only had your savings invested in the stocks of two or three companies, and the shares of one of those companies crash, you’ll take a more significant loss.

-Mutual funds are overseen by money managers whose job it is to monitor the holdings in the fund and make adjustments with the goal of bringing in more capital gains and higher returns for their investors.
+Mutual funds are overseen by portfolio managers who monitor the holdings in the fund, make adjustments, and rebalance the fund as necessary to achieve higher returns for their investors.

 The funds can be actively managed or passively managed.
-An actively managed fund is one in which securities might be more heavily traded with the hopes of bringing high returns, while a passively managed fund tracks an established index, like the S&P 500, making smaller adjustments to align with the index’s performance.
+An actively managed fund is one in which securities might be more heavily traded with the hopes of bringing high returns.
+In contrast, a passively managed fund tracks an established index, like the S&P 500, making smaller adjustments to align with the index’s performance.

 What Are Some Examples of Mutual Funds?